DeclarativeHub/ReactiveKit/README.md

 class ViewModel {

   let activity = SafePublishSubject<Bool>() // typealias for PublishSubject<Bool, NoError>

   ...

   someRequest
     .feedActivity(into: activity)
     .observeNext {}

   ...

   otherRequest
     .feedActivity(into: activity)
     .bind(to: ...)

   ...

   activity.bind(to: UIApplication.shared) { application, isActive in
     application.isNetworkActivityIndicatorVisible = isActive
   }
 }
 ```

 All you need to do is use operator `feedActivity(into:)` to feed the activity into a boolean subject.
-When signal starts the operator will send `true` to the subject.
+When the signal starts the operator will send `true` to the subject.
 When the signal completes, it will send `false`.

 #### Single signal state tracking

 Say that you have a login button and want to show the spinner in the button while login request is in progress.
-You could have a subject that tracks state of the login signal, but there is a better way.
+You could have a subject that tracks the state of the login signal, but there is a better way.

 Create a type that will represent signal state.